NEZNAMY/TAB/.github/wiki/compatibility.md

 * [Compatibility issues](#compatibility-issues)

 # Requirements
 TAB does not depend on any other plugins.
-It is compiled with Java 8 and therefore supports any version of 8 and above.
+The experience can however be enhanced by installing other plugins, see below.

+## Java
+TAB's shared module is compiled with Java 8.
+For the platforms themselves, TAB does have a higher requirement, however, it does not require a Java version higher than the server software itself does.
+Specifically:
+* Sponge, Fabric, Forge and NeoForge require Java 21
+* Velocity requires Java 17
+* Bukkit and BungeeCord are ok with Java 8

 # Supported server software and versions
 <table>